S5: Telson hour-glass shape

 |This Photo:||S1: Face|

-Thank you Grant Schiermeyer for identifying this species for us
+Thank you Agapakis Nikos for confirming and Grant Schiermeyer for helping with the id of this species for us

 General Species Information: